To maintain your legal right to stay in the U.S. as an F-1 student, you must meet the following general requirements:

 Your visa foil in your passport and your immigration status are not the same thing.

-It is important to understand the important difference in order to fully understand how to maintain your legal right to stay in the U.S. It is very common for people to use the words “visa” and “immigration status” to mean the same thing, but this is incorrect.
+It is important to understand the important difference to know how to maintain your legal right to stay in the U.S. It is very common for people to use the words “visa” and “immigration status” to mean the same thing, but this is incorrect.
 The following paragraphs explain the difference.

 Visa Sample